Yagogc/tray-test/README.md

 ### Scaffolding

-Big topic this one which I would like to discuss in a conversation.
-Just to said that I used a `/folder/index` structure in this project just because it's the one I'm used to do, but personally I'm not completly sold on it.
+This one is a big topic, with no right or wrong approaches.
+In this case I used a `/folder/index` structure in this project because it's the one I'm used to do, but personally I'm not completly sold on it.

 ### API